N283T/pdb-mine-builder/README.md

 This is the repository for the new Mine 2 RDB updater system, replacing the old dump & delta file system.

 ### Requirements
-- PostgreSQL 12 or newer
+- PostgreSQL 12 or newer (with libpq-dev)
 - Nodejs 14 or newer
 - Openbabel (for chem_comp fingerprinting)